legendu-net/blog/misc/content/2025/02/tips-on-car-tires/tips-on-car-tires.md

 2. Run-flat tires does not performance as well compared to standard (non-run-flat) tires on snow and ice.
+    However,
+    there are run-flat tires which are rated 3PMS (Three-peak Mountain Snow) which have good performance on medium snow.

 ## Snow Tires